 )

 That’s it, nothing more to add.
-The BashOperator is used to execute bash commands and that’s exactly what you’re doing here.
+The BashOperator executes bash commands and that’s exactly what you’re doing here.

 All right, that was a lot, time to move to the last step!